jcollot2/DAUPHINE_Backtesting_cryptomonnaie/README.md

    ```

 3. **Backtesting:**
    - `Backtester` is an abstract class for backtesting trading strategies.
-The `Indice` class is herited from it.
+The `Indice` class is herited from it and allows to create an Index or to use one for testing a strategy on it..

    ```python
    # Example